 When you run, there’s a lot of pressure on your foot—about three times your bodyweight—and it increases as your muscles fatigue.
-If your shoes don’t provide enough support for your arches, you could end up overpronating—rolling your feet inwards—which can hamper your performance and increase the chance of injury.
+Your feet evolved to absorb a good amount of this pressure.

-The best shoe overall for arch support is the Brooks Adrenaline GTS 21.
+Our favorite shoe overall for arch support is the Brooks Adrenaline GTS 22.
 It has a midsole made of two different types of foam.
-The GuideRails Holistic Support System prevents the foot from unnecessary sideways movement.
+Its GuideRails Holistic Support System prevents unnecessary sideways foot movement.

-It’s not the only running shoe with excellent arch support.
+It’s not the only running shoe with excellent arch support, though.
 We’ve reviewed 10 shoes so you can find the best one for you.

 Top 3 Best and Favorites